Iceland - Final Thoughts

 Campsites are really set up for camper vans and mobile homes, not so much for tents, so they can be a little noisy with diesel heaters running all night and doors slamming.
 Try to camp away from them if possible.
 The sites are generally quiet during the day then people arrive in vehicles in the evening, really just to park overnight.

-Take thermals.
-Even if you think it’s still summer.
-The wind is cold and it can be very wet.
-Layer up, base, mid layer (fleece), outer and potentially thermal layer too.
+Even if you think it’s still summer the wind is cold and it can be very wet.
+Layer up: base, mid layer (fleece), outer, and potentially a waterproof layer too.
 Take thermal gloves also.
 At night use a four season sleeping bag.
 You’ll be cold at night otherwise.

 Make sure you’re prepared with the right kit.